 ⚠️ Operational Security

-Password strength ultimately depends on the entropy of the dice input and the number of rolls used.
+Password strength ultimately depends on the entropy of the physical input and the number of independent outcomes used.